jefflau/dao-verify/README.md

 ##Explanation

-An app to verify one is a DAO token holder
+An app to verify one is a DAO token holder.
+Build with Meteor, React and Redux.